SauloCav/Desenvolvimento-Web/README.md

 # Web-Development

-Activities developed in HTML, CSS, Java Script and Vue.js
+Some activities developed in HTML, CSS, JavaScript and Vue.js